zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-3/step3.md

 `kubectl exec -it redis-vol -- /bin/bash`{{execute}}

-Now, we can check out those secret files:
+Now, we can check out that those secret files exist in the container:

 `cat /etc/secrets/config/username`{{execute}}